Inside Beuys, Andres Veiel’s New Documentary on the German Artist

 During his lifetime, Beuys insisted on explaining his own work himself.
 He often guided the placement of works and physically remained in the gallery for days and weeks on end to discuss the work with visitors in person.
 A generous interlocutor, Beuys’s dialogues often included in-depth explanation of his philosophy on art, which was heavily based on the writings of Novalis and Friedrich Schiller, and the Anthroposophic teachings of Rudolf Steiner.
 Beuys often referenced Steiner, in particular, whose own post–World War I lectures dealt with the need to heal society through the development of creativity.
 The artist spent endless hours challenging his audiences about art’s role in changing society, developing his rhetorical skills over time between the 1960s and ’70s.
 This in itself is a testament to his appeal to today’s socially engaged artists.
 It is important to see this activity as a clear precursor to the sorts of audience interactions instigated by artists such as Liam Gillick and Rirkrit Tiravanija that occurred within museums primarily in Western Europe during the 1990s, now known as relational aesthetics, as well as the more interactive exchanges with a philanthropic intent that occur outside of museum and gallery walls in the US and worldwide initiated by today’s social practice artists including Tania Bruguera and Rick Lowe.

 Nowadays, viewers can merely witness Beuys’s form of audience engagement through film documentation, rather than experience it firsthand.
 However, Beuys is unique in revealing the artist’s development and process, thereby contextualizing his works’ current gallery configurations and taking us one step closer to the artist himself and to his art.
-Veiel has made generous use of seldom-viewed archival materials, including those from the Joseph Beuys Media Archive, which has been closed to researchers for several years (it was recently divided between MoMA PS1 and the Zentrum fur Kunst und Medien in Karlsruhe, Germany).
+Veiel has made generous use of seldom-viewed archival materials, including those from the Joseph Beuys Media Archive, which has been closed to researchers for several years (it has recently moved to the Zentrum fur Kunst und Medien in Karlsruhe, Germany).
 The filmmaker’s editorial and research team scoured some 300 hours of film footage and received permissions from innumerable photographic archives.
 With the help of this rich source material, Beuys provides a much-needed overview of the artist’s life and work that expands on the extant literature on the artist through the film’s sheer visual prodigiousness.